-The management is responsible for the preparation of the consolidated financial statements.
-In addition, the otherwise stated, all CO2 emissions in this report are expressed in CO2 equivalents. management is responsible for such internal control as the management determines is necessary to enable the preparation of consolidated financial statements that, When the terms "recycled wood" and "waste wood" to the best of the management's knowledge, accurately are used in this report, they are synonyms for "postpresent the facts.
+The management is responsible for the preparation of and nitrous oxide (N2O) (CO2 equivalents).
+Unless the consolidated financial statements.
+In addition, the otherwise stated, all CO2 emissions in this report are management is responsible for such internal control as expressed in CO2 equivalents. the management determines is necessary to enable the preparation of consolidated financial statements that, When the terms "recycled wood" and "waste wood" to the best of the management's knowledge, accurately are used in this report, they are synonyms for "postpresent the facts.
 It is also responsible for the disclosconsumer recycled wood" as defined on p.
 27, i.e. ure of matters related to operation as an ongoing recycled wood from our recycling suppliers as well as concern.
 We are not currently obtaining an external internal waste and returns. audit for the sustainability report, but plan to do so in the medium term.